nino-t/nino-t.github.io/index.md

 ---
 # About Trisno

-I'm Trisno a web designer / developer based in Bandung, Indonesia.
-I have a passion for web design and love to create for web and mobile devices.
+I'm Trisno a frontend engineer / developer based in Jakarta, Indonesia.
+I have a passion for web and mobile app development.

 .